saltypepper18/Windows_Tweaker/README.md

-# WinTweakerPRO
+# Windows_TweakerPro
-Tweaker for Windows 10-11
+WinTweaker for Windows 10-11

 Hundreds of tasks - one solution
 This is a small-sized but highly powerful program that allows you to fully optimize Windows in just a few clicks.